Germinating seeds in a paper towel works best for stubborn seeds that require controlled moisture and humidity for germination.

 Germination in Bags with Sphagnum Moss

-Sphagnum moss can be a good alternative for plants demanding moist and well-drained substrate.
-Here are the steps to follow for germination!
+Sphagnum moss in a bag can be a good alternative for plants demanding moist and well-drained substrate.

-- Prepare a handful of sphagnum moss and wash it to remove any foreign particles and to make it damp.
+- Prepare a handful of sphagnum moss and thoroughly wash it to make it clean and damp.

-- Squeeze the excess water from the moss, leaving only the required amount of dampness.
+- Squeeze the excess water from the moss, leaving only the required dampness.

-- Take a Ziploc bag and label it with the name of the plants you are growing with the date you put in for germination.
+- Take a Ziploc bag and label it with the name of the plants you are growing with the date.

-- Lock it without leaving any air inside but do not tighten the moss to allow passage of air within the bag.
+- Lock it without leaving any air inside but do not tighten the moss to allow air passage within the bag.

-- Put the bag near the kitchen or floor surrounding heating vents or anywhere that is warm to maintain the optimum temperature.
+- Put the bag near the kitchen surrounding heating vents or warm areas to maintain a conducive temperature.

-- At last, keep checking on the bag for any sprouting, and take it out when the first root appears for transplanting to the area you prefer.
+- Regularly check the bag for new sprouts, and take it out when the first root appears for transplanting.

 The bag of sphagnum moss is suitable for the flowers like Alocasia, Orchids, Begonia, and Calathea.